moysklad/api-remap-1.2-doc-in/source/includes/documents/_sales_return.md

 ### Sales Return items

 Separate resource for managing Sales Return items.
 With it, you can manage the items of a larger document that has more lines than the limit on the number of lines saved with the document.
 This limit is 1000.
-Learn more about limits on the number of document lines and working with large documents [here](../#kladana-json-api-general-info-working-with-transaction-items).
+[Learn more](../#kladana-json-api-general-info-working-with-transaction-items) about transaction limits on the number of lines and working with large transactions.

 ### Get items